KanzaTahreem/Bootstrap-Portfolio/README.md

 # Bootstrap Portfolio

-> The portfolio is build by using ['mobile first' approach](https://www.mightyminnow.com/2013/11/what-is-mobile-first-css-and-why-does-it-rock/) to learn working with the CSS frameworks.
+> The portfolio is build by using ['mobile first' approach](https://www.mightyminnow.com/2013/11/what-is-mobile-first-css-and-why-does-it-rock/) to learn working with the CSS framework.
 Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.

 ## Built With